saint-yellow/baradb-redis/README.md

 ```shell
 $ go install github.com/saint-yellow/baradb-redis@latest
 ```

-This will add a binary file called baradb-redis to you $GOPATH/bin
+Executing the command above will add a binary file called baradb-redis to you `$GOPATH/bin`.

 ## Usage

 It is similar to using Redis.
 Start the server and use a Redis client to connect to the server.

-Suppose $GOPATH/bin/baradb-redis is in you $PATH, you can use it like this:
+Suppose `$GOPATH/bin/baradb-redis` is in you `$PATH`, you can use it like this:

 ```
 $ baradb-redis &